 Lego bricks and Lego boats will often float, but not always.
 Legos are made of ABS plastic, which is slightly more dense than water and does not float by itself.
 However, some Lego bricks (and boats) are able to float when they have the right buoyancy, density, and surface tension.

 As you can see, in order to properly answer whether Legos can float, we need to understand a little bit of science.
 Don’t worry though, in the following few sections we’ll break it down in simple terms.
 Here’s what we’ll cover next:

-Do Lego Bricks Float?
+Do Legos Float?

 As we mentioned, most Lego bricks are made of ABS plastic.
 The density of this material is slightly more than water, hence they do not float (all else being equal).

-BUT here’s where it gets interesting…
+But here’s where it gets interesting…

 Lego bricks with a hollow underside can accumulate air bubbles.
 As a result, the buoyancy can be significantly improved.
 So, even though solid blocks of ABS plastic would sink, it is possible for hollow Lego bricks to float.

 In addition, some Lego pieces will be more likely to float compared to others.
 For example, a wide thin piece will typically have a better chance of floating compared with a narrow bulky brick, due to surface tension.